Skip to main content

 • Code of Ethics for Professional Accountants

-The Decree Law 9295/46, as amended by Law 12249/10, grants authority to the Federal Council of Accounting (CFC) to adopt ethical requirements for the accountancy profession in Brazil.
-The CFC, in collaboration with the Brazilian Institute of Independent Auditors (IBRACON) adopted a Code of Ethics that is mostly in line with the requirements of the 2016 version of the IESBA Code of Ethics.
+The Decree Law 9295/46, as amended by Law 12249/10, grants the Federal Council of Accounting (CFC) the authority to establish ethical requirements for the accountancy profession in Brazil.
+In collaboration with the Brazilian Institute of Independent Auditors (IBRACON), the CFC has adopted a Code of Ethics that is fully aligned with the 2024 edition of the IESBA Handbook of the International Code of Ethics for Professional Accountants (including International Independence Standards).

 • International Public Sector Accounting Standards